-For the foregoing reasons, the Foggy Bottom campus first-stage PUD and Zoning Map amendment application meets the standards of Chapter 24 of the Zoning Regulations; is consistent with the purposes and intent of the Zoning Regulations and Map; will enhance the health, welfare, safety and convenience of the citizens of the District of Columbia; satisfies the requirements for approval of a PUD; will provide significant public benefits; and will advance important goals and policies of the District of Columbia.
-Therefore, the Foggy Bottom campus first-stage PUD and Zoning Map amendment application, filed in conjunction with the Foggy Bottom Campus Plan: 2006 - 2025, should be approved and adopted by the Zoning Commission.
+For the foregoing reasons, the Foggy Bottom Campus First-Stage PUD and Zoning Map Amendment application meets the standards of Chapter 24 of the Zoning Regulations; is consistent with the purposes and intent of the Zoning Regulations and Map; enhances the health, welfare, safety and convenience of the citizens of the District of Columbia; satisfies the requirements for approval of a PUD; provides significant public benefits; and advances important goals and policies of the District of Columbia.
+Therefore, the Applicant respectfully requests that the Foggy Bottom Campus First-Stage PUD and Zoning Map Amendment application, filed in conjunction with the Foggy Bottom Campus Plan: 2006 - 2025, be approved and adopted by the Zoning Commission.